huijing/huijing.github.io/_posts/2016-02-29-organising-meetups.md

 image: meetup.jpg
 tags: [opinion]
 ---
 As I write this, we are on the cusp of our third Talk.CSS meet-up.
 Talk.CSS is Singapore's first CSS-centric meet-up and was born on a random Wednesday afternoon (October 26, 2015 to be exact) in our local digital watering hole, the [KopiJS](http://kopijs.org/) slack channel.
 Within the short span of four hours, we had a GitHub organisation, a Meetup.com account, a logo and a venue for the inaugural Talk.CSS session.
 Anyone who knows me knows that I love CSS.
-Love with infinite :heart:s.
+Love with infinite ❤s.
 So when Chris Lienert asked if I wanted to be a co-organiser for the first local CSS-centric meet-up, I said yes without a second thought.

 ## Stay a while and listen...